logo

 Can you work and foster?

-In short, it depends on your unique set of circumstances.
+In short, it depends on your circumstances.
 For example, if you’re single, fostering alongside your existing career would be incredibly difficult because fostering is a full-time job in itself.
 However, some fostering arrangements involve a predetermined period of time.
 In this situation, you could work a full-time job separate from your foster care responsibilities.
 Why?
 Because a respite foster carer will know in advance when their fostering services are required and can schedule their work accordingly.

-Alternatively, if you’re fostering as a couple, you can often exercise a bit more flexibility when it comes to working whilst fostering.
+Alternatively, if you’re fostering as a couple, you can often exercise a bit more flexibility when it comes to working while fostering.
 For example, one parent could ensure they’re available to meet the child’s needs whilst the other is working outside of the home.

 Regardless of your employment status, the reality is that when you become a foster carer, your first priority is your foster child.
-So, when people ask “can fostering be a full-time job?”, the answer is most definitely, yes – it is a 24/7 responsibility.
+So, when people ask “can fostering be a full-time job?”, the answer is most definitely yes – it is a 24/7 responsibility.
 With that said, our team at Capstone Foster Care are always willing to discuss your individual circumstances.

 Do you need prior experience to start your fostering career?